 - 1. For the purposes of this Bylaw, all persons who submitted their name in writing to serve on a County committee or board as a member at large will be considered to be nominated to serve on the relevant committee or board, unless they are otherwise prohibited.
 Though nominated, no person shall be appointed to serve as a member at large unless Council passes a resolution confirming the appointment. - 2.
-Where there are more nominees than there are positions for a committee or board, Council shall vote, using secret ballot, to determine the person or persons selected for the board or committee. - 3.
-The Chief Administrative Officer and one other staff member shall review all ballots cast and determine the result, without referencing the number of votes cast for each nominee. - 4.
-In the case of a tie, Council will cast a second ballot only considering the nominees involved in the tie vote.
-A tie breaking ballot is not required if appointing all nominees involved in the tie would not exceed the number of positions available.
-For example: If there were three positions available and three candidates were tied for the most votes, all three candidates would be selected.
-On the other hand, in the above example, if there were two people tied for third, a run-off ballot would be required as only three people could be appointed.
-In the run-off ballot, Council would only vote on which of the two nominees (the ones that were tied for third) would be appointed to the board or committee. - 5.
-After the appointees have been established, Council shall pass a resolution confirming the appointment of the members for the specified term. - 6.
-A resolution will be passed to destroy the ballots. - 7.
-In voting, a Council Member may not vote for more nominees than the maximum number allowed for the position at hand.
-A Council Member, however, may vote for less than the maximum number of positions available.
-A ballot bearing more names than allowed shall be considered void and shall not be counted by the Chief Administrative Officer. - 8.
-Should Council deem it appropriate, Council may, rather than proceeding with balloting or confirming the appointment of any member at large, postpone the appointment at hand.
+After the appointees have been established, Council shall pass a resolution confirming the appointment of the members for the specified term. - 3.
+Should Council deem it appropriate, Council may, rather than proceeding with confirming the appointment of any member at large, postpone the appointment at hand.
 Council may choose to do this where further submission of applicants are desired for the board or committee position(s) at hand.